Hammerspoon/hammerspoon.github.io/getting-started.md

 end)
 ```

-It's possible to attach buttons to an `hs.notify` notification, but this is a simple example to get you started.

 ### <a name="winmoveintro"></a>Introduction to window movement

-One of the most useful things you can do with Hammerspoon is to manipulate the windows on your screen.
+One of the most immediately useful things you can do with Hammerspoon is to manipulate the windows on your screen.
 We'll start off with a simple example and build up to something more complicated.

 Add the following to your `init.lua`: